Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 ![enter image description here](https://media.discordapp.net/attachments/972581792576053298/975154737563455498/1.4_and_1.4.1_Network_Security_-_threats_to_systems_and_networks.png)

 ### Malware
-Umbrella term for malicious software designed to compromise a system.
+Malware is an umbrella term for malicious software designed to compromise a system.

-Viruses - often in another file.
+**Viruses** - often in another file.
 When ran, they replicate and can spread throughout a network.
 They usually delete or modify other data, including personal documents or critical system files.
 Can upload your files to a server.

-Worms - the same as viruses but are not hidden - often distributed through emails
+**Worms** - similar to viruses with the ability to replicate and spread, but are often completely standalone programs which exploit vulnerabilities in a system, not requiring a host file.
+Typically distributed by emails.
+They may not initially damage systems, but try and spread rapidly to other systems.

-Trojans - a malicious application pretending to be a useful application.
+**Trojans** - a malicious application pretending to be a useful application.
 A user must run it to spread.

-Spyware - monitor a user's activities and sends them back to a server.
-This could include websites visited, passwords, usernames and applications opened
+**Spyware** - monitor a user's activities and sends them back to a server.
+This could include websites visited, passwords, usernames and applications opened.
+This can  then be used by advertising agencies to market more targeted ads to a user.

 > Adware is the same as this but used to serve more relevant ads to a user.
-Very common on mobile devices.
-My dad even had some adware on his iPhone lol.
-Safari (even private) bad for privacy.
+Becoming more common on mobile devices.

-Ransomware - arguably the worst type of malware.
-Encrypt documents, and require a ransom payment, usually Bitcoins, to decrypt the data.
+**Ransomware** - arguably the worst type of malware.
+Encrypt documents, and require a ransom payment such as Bitcoin (due to its anonymity), to decrypt the data.
 Often will delete data after a certain time if not paid.
 Often won't decrypt the data even if paid.
 Usually deletes copies of data and locks the system by taking over how the system boots.
 Very easily spreads through the network if ran as administrator. (user access levels useful here!)

 ### Social engineering